 Cleaning and Caring for Hematite

 Hematite has a hardness rating of 5 to 6 on the Mohs scale.
-It is relatively soft and, as mentioned above, can easily be scratched.
-It is also rather brittle and can tend to fracture if dealt a hard blow.
+It is relatively soft and, as mentioned earlier, can easily be scratched.
+It’s also rather brittle and can tend to fracture if dealt a hard blow.

 The best way to clean hematite jewelry is with mild liquid soap and warm water.
 Always use a soft cloth or brush and avoid abrasive equipment, ultrasonic cleaners and chemicals.